seed-labs/seed-labs/lab-setup/README.md

 in a new generation of SEED labs.
 Therefore, the new version will be officially called **SEED Labs 2.0**.

-- Current status: work in progress, will finish by mid December
+- Current status: Have been tested for 2 years, quite stable.
 - Beta testing period: Spring 2021
 - Official release date: Summer 2021.
 An online workshop will be organized to help instructors adopt this new platform.